fesztike/CFG/README.md

-# Rep1
+# Welcome!
-My first website!
+My first website is waiting for you to explore!